Walk away with stacks of cash just for opening a checking or savings account.

 There are more than 100 bank holding companies in the U.S. with assets greater than $10 billion.
 Most national banks that people are familiar with are part of bank holding companies.

 Want to keep your money safe?
-Here are 7 safe places to keep your cash.
+Here are Best low-risk investments with modest returns.